-How To Make Onion Rings Homemade
+Steps of How To Make Onion Rings Homemade

-Overview of How To Make Onion Rings Homemade
+TIPS About How To Make Onion Rings Homemade

-Onion Rings Recipe Batter
+About The Onion Rings Buttermilk Batter

 The best onion rings recipe has to have this special, homemade onion rings batter.
 Using buttermilk and egg, it’s the base of the batter for homemade onion rings.
 It can be lumpy or not; doesn’t matter.
 But, it can’t be too thin.